-Other contaminants that contribute to the delineation of Site boundaries may be identified during the proposed sediment sampling effort.
+Other contaminants that contribute to the delineation of Site boundaries may be identified from the proposed upland sampling effort and/or from a proposed sediment sampling effort that is currently underway.

 The Site is more particularly described in Enclosure A to this letter.
 The description of the Site is based solely on the information contained in the documents listed above.